giridhar0241/application/README.md

    In this scenario I will be more interested in monitoring the following in the same priority as the order.
    i.
 CPU: I will monitor the CPU of the server as the SSL offloading involves a lot of computation hence it is a CPU intensive Job. ii.
-Network: As the number os requests proxied are 25000 which is a significant number I would monitor the network as well. iii.
-Memory: Though the memory of the server is high(64G) it depends on the SSL implementation how much memory does it need, if the SSL is using a significant amount of memory then we might be interested in monitoring the memory as well.
+Memory: Though the memory of the server is high(64G) it depends on the SSL implementation how much memory does it need per each transaction, if the SSL is using a significant amount of memory then we might be interested in monitoring the memory as well. iii.
+Network: As the number os requests proxied are 25000 which is a significant number I would monitor the network as well.

 I will be monitoring all these parameters using nagios and setup alerts so that I can take preventive measures after the warnings alerts are recieved.